mikedlowis/rscons/README.md

 * a collection of builders
 * a mapping of build directories
 * a collection of targets to build
-* a collection of tweakers
+* a collection of build hooks

-When cloning an environment, the construction variables, builders, and build directories are cloned, but the new environment does not inherit any of the targets or tweakers from the source environment.
+When cloning an environment, the construction variables, builders, and build directories are cloned, but the new environment does not inherit any of the targets or build hooks from the source environment.

 Cloned environments contain "deep copies" of construction variables.
 For example, in: